Frequently Asked Questions

 How much time will it take to move through the NoL process?

 The Notice of Liability (NoL) is a framework of grace and timing.
-A highly motivated person can complete all nine rounds of the NoL in as few as eight months.
-However, in our experience it usually takes longer, depending on various circumstances.
+A highly motivated man or woman can complete the first three rounds of the NoL in as few as two months to establish a contract and be able to move on to the billing stage.

 https://www.inpowermovement.org/community